Tak Wah Mak

 Tak Wah Mak, OC OOnt FRS FRSC (麥德華 (Mài Déhuá, 麦德华); born October 4, 1946, in China) is a Canadian medical researcher, geneticist, oncologist, and biochemist.
 He first became widely known for his discovery of the T-cell receptor in 1983 and pioneering work in the genetics of immunology.
 In 1995, Mak published a landmark paper on the discovery of the function of the immune checkpoint protein CTLA-4, thus opening the path for immunotherapy/checkpoint inhibitors as a means of cancer treatment.
 Mak is also the founder of Agios Pharmaceuticals, whose lead compound, IDHIFA®, was approved by the FDA for acute myeloid leukemia in August 2017, becoming the first drug specifically targeting cancer metabolism to be used for cancer treatment.
 He has worked in a variety of areas including biochemistry, immunology, and cancer genetics.

 Early life

-Born in southern China in 1946 to parents who were silk merchants, and raised in Hong Kong, parents encouraged him to become a doctor, his interests lay elsewhere - in math, biology, and chemistry.
+Born in southern China in 1946 to parents who were silk merchants, and raised in Hong Kong, Tak Wah Mak's parents encouraged him to become a doctor, but his interests lay elsewhere—in math, biology, and chemistry.
 Mak and his family moved to the United States of America during the mid-1960s and with the choice of going to the University of California or Wisconsin, he was persuaded by his mother to attend Wisconsin to avoid the antiwar activities at California.
 His interest in life and chemistry led him to eventually studying biochemistry and biophysics at the University of Wisconsin.